SPACEFLIGHT COURSES AT THE GCTC. TRAIN LIKE A REAL COSMONUAT.

 FREQUENTLY ASKED QUESTIONS

-Q: Are there any other places in he world where I can train like an astronaut?
+Q: Are there any other places in he world where I can train like a real cosmonaut?

-A: No. There is only one place in the world where civilian participants can train like an astronaut and that is at the GCTC, Russia.
+A: No. There is only one place in the world where civilian participants can train like a cosmonaut and that is at the GCTC, Russia.
 The Gagarin Cosmonaut Training Centre was built to support manned spaceflight missions, space exploration activities, space engineering, cosmonaut training, as well as ensuring cosmonauts' safety in space and providing post-flight rehabilitation programs for cosmonauts.

 Q: How serious are the IMBP medical checks?